fieldtrip/website/tutorial/tms-eeg.md

 #### Exercise: GMFP vs TEPs

 {% include markup/exercise %}
-Are there differences between the outcome of this analysis and the comparison between time-locked verages in the previous section?
+Are there differences between the outcome of this analysis and the comparison between time-locked averages in the previous section?
 Can you see an advantage of using GMFP to compare conditions?
 {% include markup/end %}

 ### Time-frequency analysis